NirojShah/kafkajs-implementation/README.md

 - Implementing message consumers
 - Understanding message streaming patterns

-## ðŸ› Troubleshooting
+## 5. Troubleshooting

 If you encounter connection issues:
 - Ensure Docker containers are running: `docker-compose ps`
 - Check Kafka logs: `docker-compose logs kafka`
 - Verify Kafka is accessible on `localhost:9092`

-## ðŸ“ License
+## 6. License

 This project is open source and available for learning purposes.

-## ðŸ‘¤ Author
+## 7. Author

 **Niroj Shah**
 - GitHub: [@NirojShah](https://github.com/NirojShah)

 ---

-â­ Star this repository if you find it helpful for learning Kafka!
+ Star this repository if you find it helpful for learning Kafka!